Abuse Reporting Policy

 Statement of Purpose

-Every teacher or service provider with HCOS has to duty to report abuse or neglect or suspected abuse or neglect.
+Every teacher or service provider with HCOS has a duty to report abuse or neglect or suspected abuse or neglect.
 Anyone who has reason to believe that a child has been or is likely to be abused or neglected has a legal duty under the Child, Family and Community Service Act to report the matter.

 - Refer to: The Handbook for Action on Child Abuse and Neglect For Service Providers (p.
 11 for purpose and p.
 14 to 15 principles)